-The monument dates back to more than 2,000 years ago and was built in honour of the Roman emperor, Octavian Augustus, a renowned military commander.
+The monument dates back to more than 2,000 years ago and was built in honor of the Roman emperor, Octavian Augustus, a renowned military commander.
 He was the one who expelled 44 wild tribes away from the coastal Alps.
-Back in Roman times, a trophy was not only a token of war, but also a monument erected in honour of glorious victories.
-To start with, columns were built and adorned with the armour of defeated warriors.
+Back in Roman times, a trophy was not only a token of war but also a monument erected in honor of glorious victories.
+To start with, columns were built and adorned with the armor of defeated warriors.
 Later on, with the development of architecture, they were transformed into a series of monuments.

-Over time, this 50-metre-high monument was shortened by 15 metres.
+Over time, this 50-meter-high monument was shortened by 15 meters.
 Regarding its historical value, the Trophy bears the world’s longest list of the tribes conquered by the Roman Empire, engraved in stone.
 Only recently the Trophy was reconstructed and reopened to the public thanks to the effort of the mayor of La Turbie.
-Initially the monument was built as a high tower and an observatory, to avoid sudden attacks.
-In the 11th century it was transformed into a military fort and razed to the ground in 1705 by order of Louis XIV.
+Initially, the monument was built as a high tower and an observatory, to avoid sudden attacks.
+In the 11th century, it was transformed into a military fort and razed to the ground in 1705 by order of Louis XIV.
 That’s when the Trophy suffered the most.
 It is astounding that we can still admire this ancient monument after all the hostilities it has faced.

 The Romans largely influenced the culture, infrastructure and economy of the region.
 But after the fall of the Roman Empire, these lands were devastated by the Goths, Saracens and other barbaric tribes.
 The first mention of “Turbia” referring to the territory of modern la Turbie only dates back to 1078.
 “Turbia” comes from the Latin expression “Turris Viae” meaning “a Tower along the way”.
 Thus, the current name of La Turbie.